-My Dad was a Protestant, born on St Patrick’s day he was named after William of Orange, who, funded by the Pope of the time, defeated the United Irishmen in 1798 at Slane.
+My Dad was a Protestant, born on St Patrick’s day he was named after William of Orange, who, funded by the Pope of the time, defeated the Jacobites at Slane in 1690.
 Home of my greatest gig, as it happens.

 My Mother is a typical Irish Catholic mother.
 To suggest that politics was a central theme of our lives, growing up in Belfast in the 70s and 80s, is kind of a given.
 An understatement really.
 We grew up in a house where all was welcome, apart from lunacy and fools.
 It was all Irish love, myth, lore and stew, there was always stew.

 My father’s last words to me make me laugh every time I think of them, they’re unprintable here, but suffer fools he did not.
 Especially political fools, one of whom was the focus of his ire.
 He made special space for them and those stinging, brutal words were his last.
 I hope when I go I can get to half of that.

 On top of the politics, our house was filled with all kinds of music, there was a lot of Irish music, bits of jazz, ska, rock and roll and a lot of 70’s and 80s soul.
 And the Inkspots, but the less said about them the better.

 We had an annual tradition where we would call my Da Patrick on St Patrick’s day, given that in any other world that would have been his given name anyway.
 We filled the house with fiddles and jigs to mark the occasion.
 He took it surprisingly well for a Protestant from the Shankill Road.